davemo/blog.davemo.com/app/posts/2010-02-12-3rd-party-comment-system-roundup.md

 something reading this (I sure did writing it).
 I made sure to research all the facts as best I could before writing but in case I missed anything please feel free to let me know in the .... commenting system Posterous has built in :]

-#### Tags

-comment, framework, javascript, thirdparty, vendasta

-#### 6805 views and 3 responses

--   Feb 20 2010, 1:31 PM

-    Jani Hartikainen responded:

-    My main concern with 3rd party systems like these is that they use JavaScript.
-I've occasionally had glitches with them on desktop browsers, and nowadays when I read more blogs on my phone (like right now), I'm worried the JS trickery may not always work very well on mobile browsers due to their differences.

-    Much of their features are possible to include for example in WordPress via plugins (mail on reply etc.)

--   Feb 20 2010, 1:43 PM

-    David Mosher responded:

-    I definitely agree that for mobile devices it might not be the best to rely so heavily on javascript, however if you look at the newer mobile browsers coming out they seem to work fine with most of it.

-    Your point about wordpress is true, but even they have support for some of these commenting systems with a plugin.
-I was mainly considering programmers who want to piece together a blog system and need to know what's available for 3rd party systems :)

-    Thanks for your comments Jani :)

--   Jul 10 2010, 3:02 PM
-    Car Games responded:
-    I've been Googling all day and I still don't know which system is better for my site; Disqus or Echo? or even maybe Intense Debate.